Everyone hopes for an uninjured pregnancy. There are certain ways you can lower the risk for birth defect in your child. Here are 10 suggestions!

 Keep your health in good shape Eat well, exercise and work out

-It is crucial to stay clear of infections since many organisms are able to create birth defect in the foetus.
+It is crucial to stay clear of infections since many organisms are able to create birth defect in the fetes.
 Avoid public places and eating unhealthy food.
 You should also be clean and avoid eating raw red meat.
 Insufficiently cooked red meat is an ideal source for toxoplasmosis which is a parasite which can cause serious brain damage in the fetus.

 Patients who suffer from diabetes should ensure that the levels of their blood sugar in control since it may affect the health of their baby and cause birth problems.
 Women who are over 35, or who are aware about genetic problems that have been present in families, should be tested for genetics prior to becoming pregnant.
 Genetic tests for both parents can aid in determining the likelihood of a genetic disorder that can be present in the infant.